mpsonntag/snippets/courses/teaching/Linux.md

         # or
         usermod -a -G [groupID/Name] [username]

+- remove a user from all groups except their own group

+        usermod -G "" username

 - work as a different user; can also run commands w/o opening a new shell

         # switch to a different user, opening a new shell, exit shell with 'exit'